lavafeld/magma-guide/docs/guide/network-measurements.md

 be performed automatically from anywhere.
 Such techniques typically visualize a small subset of potential Internet censorship events within specific networks, countries, or geographic areas.
-Because the results from these techniques usually come from a limited number of vantage points, they often provide an inaccurate view of the actual Internet censorship landscape.
-Still, these techniques can be helpful when there is already evidence of an Internet censorship event occurring in a specific network segment or region, but the existing data are not enough to derive accurate assumptions about the nature, methods, and incentives behind the censorship activity.
+Because the results from these techniques usually come from a limited number of vantage points (sample), they often provide an limited view of the actual Internet censorship landscape.
+Still, these techniques can be helpful when there is already evidence of an Internet censorship event occurring in a specific network segment or region, but the existing data are not enough to generalize about the nature, methods, and incentives behind the censorship activity.

 Active detection methods are network measurements that are performed manually by